 This Healthy Mexican Casserole is simple to prepare, packed with lean protein, light and nutritious with all of your favorite flavors.
 It's also gluten free and will be ready in just 30 minutes!

 This is one of my family's favorites and I have been making this for YEARS!

 We all have those recipes that we keep making.
 Maybe your mother used to make something similar or you once found the recipe in a magazine and you've just continued making it all the time?

 That is this Mexican Casserole for me.

-It is super easy and healthy, and most importantly DELICIOUS!
-It’s also a great dish for entertaining because it’s simple to prepare (you can easily make it ahead of time) and it’s also very pretty.
+This is super easy and healthy, and most importantly DELICIOUS!
+It's also a great dish for entertaining because it's simple to prepare (you can easily make it ahead of time) and it's also very colorful.

 I like when food looks good too.
 It's always an added bonus.